Seagate/cortx-k8s/doc/cortx-aws-k8s-installation.md

 - Number of Motr (data+metadata) drives per node: 3 - 21
   - A configuration of 100+ drives per node was also tested outside of AWS

-If you already have a suitable Kubernetes cluster please proceed to step 3 - CORTX Deployment
+If you already have a suitable Kubernetes cluster please proceed to step 3 - CORTX Deployment.

 ### 2.1 Define basic cluster configuration
 ```